mrsp/serow/README.md

 ### Joint Encoders
   - Each motor joint reports its angular position (radians).
-  - Combined with a kinematic model (URDF/MJCF), tells us where each foot is relative to the base frame.
+  - Combined with a kinematic model (URDF/MJCF), informs where each foot is relative to the base frame.
-  - Does NOT directly tell us where the base is in the world.
+  - Does NOT directly inform where the base is in the world.

 ### Force/Torque (F/T) Sensors -- Pressure Sensors
   - Mounted at each foot (or ankle).